queryluke/masseffect-5e/static/data/feats/nerves-of-steel.md

 ---

 Traveling the galaxy has exposed you to violence and cruelty, been deceived and seen almost every trick in the book.
-Not much can make you flinch any more.
+Not much can make you flinch anymore.
 You gain the following benefits and features:

 - You have advantage on all saving throws made to resist becoming charmed, frightened, and stunned.
 - While charmed, frightened, or stunned, you can use a bonus action on your turn to repeat the saving throw to end the